Professor, Religions and Cultures

 - Biblical Apocrypha and Pseudepigrapha: Ancient and Mediaeval

 - Perceptions of Time, Space, and Social Change

 - Manuscripts and Material Cultures

 Photo credit: Kremsmünster, Stiftsbibliothek, cod.
 CC Cim 6, fol.
 5r

 Photo credit: Munich, Bayerische Staatsbibliothek, cod. icon.
 414, fol.
 1v

 - (in progress) The Post-Classical Sibylline Texts and Traditions.

-- (forthcoming 2018) The Oxford Guide to Jewish Texts and Traditions in Christian Transmission.
+- (2019) The Oxford Guide to Jewish Texts and Traditions in Christian Transmission.
 New York: Oxford UP. [ed., with Alexander Kulik (gen. ed.), Gabriele Boccaccini, David Hamidovic, and Michael E. Stone, with the assistance of Jason Zurawski]

 - (2018) The Embroidered Bible: Studies in Biblical Apocrypha and Pseudepigrapha in Honour of Michael E. Stone.
 SVTP 26.
 Leiden: Brill. [ed., with Matthias Henze and William Adler]